 An interactive 3D model allows for a 'virtual' inspection of the landslide from any height, angle, and direction, and can also be viewed via a VR headset.

-The GIS drone research team has been working with a charity funded project led by the Aberystruth History and Archeaology Society to help map 9000 years of Welsh history in the Blaenau Gwent Valley.
+The GIS drone research team has worked with a charity funded project led by the Aberystruth History and Archeaology Society to help map 9000 years of Welsh history in the Blaenau Gwent Valley.
 The ‘Digital Archaeology for All’ project aims to bring 3D and Virtual Reality experiences to children and adults with disabilities.
 A major benefit is to make history inclusive for those who are unable to visit the various archaeology sites in person.
 The sites surveyed include the remains of a Bronze age dwelling; a 19th century mine and more recently the remains of a World War One firing range.

 The Aberystruth History and Archaeology Society has launched an ambitious project to survey and create a 3D interactive model of the Cwmcelyn valley.
 The valley is three miles long by two miles wide.
 The 3D surveying with be done using drones with help from the GIS drone team at USW.